-5. NATIONAL DIPLOMA: CONSUMER SCIENCE: FOOD AND NUTRITION (EXTENDED CURRICULUM) (NDCFF2) (to be phased out) Purpose of Qualification
+5. NATIONAL DIPLOMA: CONSUMER SCIENCE: FOOD AND NUTRITION (EXTENDED CURRICULUM) (NDCFF2) (to be phased out in 2023.
+Last registration of outstanding modules in 2023)

+Purpose of Qualification

 Graduates of the National Diploma will be competent in the application of scientific based food and nutrition knowledge and culinary skills in a range of work activities including recipe development for fresh food retail products, food production and foodservice; with the aim of improving consumer well-being.
 This qualification is offered over a minimum of four years of study which is devised to enhance student development and to improve the student's chances of successful completion.